Rigid models for 2-gerbes I: Chern-Simons geometry

 It follows from the discussion in Example \ref{example:conn_str_constructions} and Proposition \ref{prop:deRhamClass} that the de~Rham class $[\curv(\nabla,\beta,\lambda)]$ is a characteristic class for a rigid bundle 2-gerbe, as it pulls back appropriately along maps between manifolds.

 \begin{remark} Just as a rigid bundle 2-gerbe gives rise to a weak bundle 2-gerbe, a connective structure on a rigid bundle 2-gerbe gives rise to a connection, curving and 2-curving on a weak (aka `stable') bundle 2-gerbe in the sense of \cite[Definition 7.4]{Ste}.
-It even gives a connection, curving and 2-curving in the sense of \cite[Definition 4.1]{Wal}, which has additional constraints.\footnote{The existence proof for 2-gerbe connections etc in \cite{StevPhD} seems to establish existence of connections etc.\ in the stronger sense of Waldorf, though not explicitly claimed.} A proof of this is given in Appendix \ref{app:weak_2-gerbes} (see Proposition~\ref{prop:associated_Waldorf_connective_structure}).
+It even gives a connection, curving and 2-curving in the sense of \cite[Definition 4.1]{Wal}, which has additional constraints.\footnote{The existence proof for 2-gerbe connections etc in \cite{StevPhD} seems to establish existence of connections etc.\ in the stronger sense of Waldorf's later paper just cited, though the properties are not explicitly claimed to hold by Stevenson.} A proof of this is given in Appendix \ref{app:weak_2-gerbes} (see Proposition~\ref{prop:associated_Waldorf_connective_structure}).
 The resulting 4-form curvatures are the same in both cases. \end{remark}

 Just as rigid bundle 2-gerbes have connective structure, we can discuss connective structure on a trivialisation.

 \begin{definition} Given a trivialisation $(F,t)$ of, and a connective structure $(\nabla_E,\beta,\lambda)$ on, a rigid bundle 2-gerbe, a \emph{trivialisation connective structure} consists of the differential form data $(\nabla_F,a,b) \in \Omega^1(F)\oplus\Omega^1(Z_1)\oplus \Omega^2(Z_0)$ satisfying: \begin{enumerate}[(1)] \item $\nabla_F$ is a bundle gerbe connection: $0=\delta_v(\nabla_F) \in \Omega^1(\delta_vF)$; \item $b$ is a curving for $\nabla_F$: $\pi^*\delta_v(b) = d\nabla_F$; \item $\pi^*\delta_v(a) = \nabla_E - t^*\delta_h(\nabla_F)$; \item $da = \beta - \delta_h(b) \in \Omega^2(Z_1)$. \end{enumerate} If we are given a 1-form $\alpha$ making $(\nabla_E,\beta,\lambda)$ a \emph{rigid} connective structure, the same definition of trivialisation connective structure holds verbatim. \end{definition}